 Testing

-Snipe-IT uses PHPUnit and Laravel Dusk as automated testing frameworks.
+Snipe-IT uses PHPUnit as automated testing frameworks.
 We adhere to the Laravel way of doing things, which means our tests are broken down as described below.
 All tests are located in the tests

 directory of your local Snipe-IT installation.